Las Bandurrias Island: A Patagonian Border Crossing

 Set out from Puerto Varas and adjust to the sweeping vistas of Patagonia with a picnic lunch and ferry ride across Lake Tagua Tagua.
 Continue the scenic journey by foot and motorboat until you reach Las Bandurrias Island on Lake Las Rocas just in time for afternoon tea and cookies.

-Trek to the crystalline Azul Lake surrounded by majestic peaks and cold-climate rainforests of alerce, coihue and other indigenous trees towering overhead.
+Trek to the crystalline Azul Lake surrounded by majestic peaks and cold-climate rainforests of alerce, coigüe and other endemic trees towering overhead.
 Enjoy a picnic lunch on the lake’s shore before heading back for a quiet evening on the island.

 Get comfortable in the saddle and head ride out past small, self-sufficient farms nestled among the mountains, deep Andean forests and plunging waterfalls.
 Discover the remarkable hanging bridge across the turquoise-hued Rio Puelo.

-Hike up to the Chilean Mountain Police Station for the official border crossing and follow an old pioneer trail around the edge of the Inferior Lake.
+Hike up to the Chilean Mountain Police Station for the official border crossing and follow an old pioneer trail around the edge of Lake Inferior.
 Once in Argentina, continue on by boat and bus to the town of Bariloche.